MicrosoftDocs/azure-docs/articles/cognitive-services/custom-decision-service/custom-decision-service-tutorial-ml.md

 Insert this namespace along with other action-dependent features of a given action.
 Provide this definition for each decision, using the same `mf_name` and `action_id` for all decisions.

 The marginal feature is added for each action with `<namespace>`.
 The `action_id` can be any feature name that uniquely identifies the action.
 The feature name is set to `mf_name`.
-In particular, marginal features with different `mf_name` are treated as different features.
-In other words, a different weight is learned for each `mf_name`.
+In particular, marginal features with different `mf_name` are treated as different features — a different weight is learned for each `mf_name`.

 The default usage is that `mf_name` is the same for all actions.
 Then one weight is learned for all marginal features.